ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 Involved in these systems are research areas such as:

 * Speech Recognition/Synthesis: allow you to transcribe what is said and to transform text into speech, respectively.
-* Speech/Natural Language Understanding: which allows you to understand what was said.
+* Speech/Natural Language Understanding: allows you to understand what was said.
 * Machine Translation: translation systems.
 These can also take speech as input and return speech in the output (Speech-to-Speech Machine Translation).
 * Dialogue Systems: systems with which you can talk to in order to ask for information or make them do some task for you (reserve tickets, switch on/off the TV, etc.);
 * Question/Answering (QA): systems that contrary to search engines, accept queries in NL (also called questions :-)) and try to return the exact answer to that question (and not a set of documents where the answer may be found);